rpmuller/ePubs/WP1.md

 kind of universal cattiness.
 This is not born when a particular cat is born, and does not die when it dies.
 In fact, it has no position in space or time; it is "eternal."
 This is the logical part of the doctrine.
-The arguments in its favour, whether ultimately valid or not, are strong, and quite independent of the metaphysical part of the doctrine.
+The arguments in its favor, whether ultimately valid or not, are strong, and quite independent of the metaphysical part of the doctrine.